Striveworks/valor/docs/metrics.md

 FPR(threshold) = \dfrac{|FP(threshold)|}{|FP(threshold)| + |TN(threshold)|}
 $$

-We now use the confidence scores sorted in decreasing order as our thresholds to generate points on a curve.
+We now use the confidence scores, sorted in decreasing order, as our thresholds in order to generate points on a curve.

 $$
 Point(score) = (FPR(score), \ TPR(score))